-7 Faculty Hiring and Status
+8. Faculty Hiring and Status

-7.1 Faculty
+8.1 Faculty

-- The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and specialized faculty position.
-The Chair selects one of these committee members to serve as the chair of the search committee.
+- 1. The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and specialized faculty position.
+The Chair selects one of these committee members to serve as the Chair of the search committee.
 The Chair may appoint additional members to the committee from outside the Department or from among specialized Department faculty. - 2.
 The search committee makes recommendations for hiring to the Chair. - 3.
-The Chair presents her/his recommendations for hiring tenure-track and specialized faculty to the Department faculty for discussion and advice. - 4.
-The Chair forwards her/his recommendations for hiring tenure-track and specialized faculty to the Dean of the College.
+The Chair presents his/her recommendations for hiring tenure-track and specialized faculty to the Department faculty for discussion and advice. - 4.
+The Chair forwards his/her recommendations for hiring tenure-track and specialized faculty to the Dean of the College.

-7.2 Affiliated Faculty
+8.2 Affiliated Faculty

 - 1. Affiliated faculty are individuals who have been awarded courtesy appointments in the Department. - 2.
-Tenure-track Department faculty may sponsor and propose the granting of a courtesy appointment, as defined by the FSU guidelines (https://hr.fsu.edu/?page=edm/edm_courtesy_appointments), to any tenure-track faculty member from another department in the University, to any tenure-track faculty member from another university, or to any personnel from another institution, e.g., laboratory or industry, whose qualifications would ordinarily qualify them for tenure-track status in the University.
-The sponsor supplies the tenure-track Department faculty with a curriculum vitae for the candidate as well as a written statement about the candidate's suitability for such an appointment and the contributions the candidate having such an appointment would make to the Department. - 3.
+Tenure-track Department faculty may sponsor and propose the granting of a courtesy appointment, as defined by the FSU guidelines (https://hr.fsu.edu/?page=edm/edm\courtesy\appointments), to any tenure-track faculty member from another department in the University, to any tenure-track faculty member from another university, or to any personnel from another institution, e.g., laboratory or industry, whose qualifications would ordinarily qualify them for tenure-track status in the University.
+The sponsor supplies the tenure-track Department faculty with a curriculum-vitae for the candidate as well as a written statement about the candidate's suitability for such an appointment and the contributions the candidate having such an appointment would make to the Department. - 3.
 Courtesy appointments are fixed term appointments whose duration is not to exceed five years.
-Courtesy appointments are renewable, with the renewal process being the same as that for the initial appointment. - 4.
-The Chair makes recommendations to the tenure-track faculty concerning all requests for courtesy appointments in the Department.
+Courtesy appointments are renewable, with the renewal process being the same as that for the initial appointment.

+4. The chair makes recommendations to the tenure-track faculty concerning al requests for courtesy appointments in the Department.
 Such status is granted by a majority affirmative vote of the tenure-track Department faculty.

-8 Tenure and Promotion Procedures
+9. Tenure and Promotion Procedures

-8.1 Tenure-Track Department Faculty
+9.1 Tenure-Track and Specialized Department Faculty

-In this Article, the Departmental procedures for determining recommendations for tenure and promotion of tenure-track Department faculty are given.
-The criteria the Department uses in its tenure and promotion deliberations are given in Article 10.
-The procedures used by the Department follow all College and University rules and policies and the BOT-UFF Collective Bargaining Agreement, so they do not need to be enumerated in this document.
-Thus, here we confine ourselves to a description of the composition and duties of the Tenure and Promotion Committees that are central to the Department's tenure and promotion process.
+This Article enumerates the Departmental procedures for determining recommendations for tenure and promotion of tenure-track and specialized Department faculty.
+The criteria the Department uses in its tenure and promotion deliberations are given in Article 11.
+The procedures used by the Department follow all College and University rules and policies and the BOT-UFF Collective Bargaining Agreement.
+We confine ourselves to a description of the composition and duties of the Tenure and Promotion Committees that are central to the Department's tenure and promotion process.

-In addition to their duties connected to the evaluation of the suitability of a candidate for tenure and/or promotion, the Promotion and Tenure Committees, or subcommittees designated by those committees, conduct a thorough review of untenured tenure-track faculty, in the 2nd and 4th year of service, of the candidates progress toward promotion and tenure.
+In addition to their duties connected to the evaluation of the suitability of a candidate for tenure and/or promotion, the Promotion and Tenure Committees, or subcommittees designated by those committees conduct a thorough review of untenured tenure-track faculty, in the 3rd year of service, of the candidate's progress toward promotion and tenure.

-8.1.1 Tenure Committee
+9.1.1 Tenure Committee

 - 1. The committee membership consists of all tenured Department faculty. - 2.
-The committee elects its chair by a majority affirmative vote. - 3.
-For each tenure case, the Executive Committee conducts a thorough review of untenured tenure-track faculty in the 2nd and 4th year of service, and presents the case to the Tenure committee. - 4.
-The chair of the committee calls meetings of the committee for purposes of discussion. - 5.
+The Committee elects its chair by a majority affirmative vote. - 3.
+For each tenure case, the Executive Committee conducts a thorough review of untenured tenure-track faculty in the 3rd year of service and presents the case to the Tenure Committee. - 4.
+The Chair of the committee calls meetings of the committee for the purpose of discussion. - 5.
 The Chair calls for a committee vote, by secret ballot, on the merits of each tenure case.

-8.1.2 Promotion Committee
+9.1.2 Promotion Committee